Semester Exam Policies

 on any given day.
 Students may seek assistance in alleviating this excessive schedule

-from the Vice President for Student Affairs on the Weatherford campus or from the
+from the Vice President for Student Services on the Weatherford campus or from the

 - No Early Finals.
 Early finals are any final given prior to 8:30 a.m. on the Monday of finals week.